Configure Functions

 Under Configuration ‣ General ‣ Functions, you can create, edit and delete functions.

-Functions are integral to NEXUS IC.
-Functions are used within risk models (defining models, matrices and parameters), they are also used in asset information fields (for example, corrosion rates, retirement dates, pressures, wall thicknesses) and event definitions (for example, functions to calculate remaining wall thickness or span lengths).
+Functions are a core building block in NEXUS IC.
+They are used extensively in risk models (for example, to define models, matrices and parameters), asset information (such as corrosion rates, retirement dates, pressures and wall thicknesses) and event definitions (for example, calculating remaining wall thickness or span lengths).

 _images/functions.png